~ Wine, Culinary, & Cultural Events & Links ~

 As our vineyards wake to the sun and warmth of May, enjoy delicious wine and food pairings and indulge in your senses Tickets are limited and typically sell out, so get yours TODAY!
 Tickets are $35 and a $5 donation for every ticket sold goes to the Bruce Simpson Winemakers Scholarship to help students in their quest for a career in viticulture or enology in Northern Michigan.

-June 6th “Divas Uncorked” For a fun girl’s night out on the Old Mission.
-Stay at the Grey Hare Inn during this traditionally sold out event for a quality friends getaway for two nights.
-Tickets go on sale 60 days prior so book early.
+June 8th “Divas Uncorked” For a fun girl’s night out on the Old Mission.
+Stay at the Grey Hare Inn during this traditionally sold out event

 The Harvest Stompede Wine Tour starts on Saturday immediately following the race.
 The tour takes place from 11:00 am to 6:00 pm on Saturday and 12:00 to 5:00 pm on Sunday.
 Tickets are $40 and include a souvenir wine glass and a special wine pour and food pairing at each of 23 participating wineries along the Leelanau Peninsula Wine Trail.
 (Tickets do NOT include race registration.)
 To highlight the region’s culinary excellence, each winery will be partnering with farmers and restaurants to feature local ingredients in their food pairings.